aggibb/flickr_backup/README.md

 ### Stored information

 The backup contains information relevant to the original photo (such as creation date/time, pixel dimensions) along with information that Flickr creates and stores itself (such as an ID, server farm ID, URL to the photo, upload and modified dates) and any user-defined data (e.g. title, description, privacy settings).
 Geolocation data are stored if present.
+The date/time of last update is also stored.

+As part of the authentication process, your Flickr username, NSID, and full name are also stored.

 Notes are not stored at this time.

-As part of the authentication process, your Flickr username, NSID, and full name are also stored.

 Take a look at `create_schema.sql` to get the full list of information stored in the database.